21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Have you ever felt so overwhelmed by a decision that you failed to make any choice at all?
 It’s a common problem that results in a kind of paralysis.
 Since you can’t decide on one thing, you decide on nothing.

-Ideally, your popup should include just one offer and CTA.
+Ideally, your pop up should include just one offer and a CTA.
 Explain the incentive, then tell your visitors what to do about it.

 Never include more than two or three possible offers.
 Even that might be pushing it, especially if you don’t know your target audience very well.

-Remember that a popup isn’t like a static page on a website.
+Remember that a popup isn’t like a static website page.
 The visitor can’t necessarily return to it.

 What if your prospects want all three offers you put in front of them?
 They have to choose just one, at which point they feel cheated.
 Plus, you lose potential sales or leads.

 It’s better to take the pipeline approach.
-After your prospect converts on one offer, present him or her with another.
+After your prospect converts on one offer, present them with another.
 Give people just one decision to make at a time.
+This strategy can significantly improve how well your exit intent popups work.

 11. Use Authority Credentials in Opt-in Popups